-A modified version of the Research ANd Development (RAND)/University of California Los Angeles (UCLA) appropriateness method was used to analyse the round one responses [15].
-This involved calculating the median score, the inter-percentile range (IPR) (30th and 70th), and the inter-percentile range adjusted for symmetry (IPRAS), for each item (i) being rated.
-The IPRAS includes a correction factor for asymmetric ratings, and panel disagreement was judged to be present in cases if $IPR_i > IPRAS_i$ [15].
-We modified the RAND/UCLA approach by asking panellists about 'importance' rather than 'appropriateness' per se.
-Assessment of importance followed the classic RAND/ UCLA definitions, categorised simply as whether the median rating fell between 1 and 3 (unimportant), 4 and 6 (neither unimportant nor important), or 7 and 9 (important) [15].
+A modified version of the Research ANd Development (RAND)/ University of California Los Angeles (UCLA) appropriateness method was used to analyze the round one responses (15).
+This involved calculating the median score, the interpercentile range (IPR) (30th and 70th), and the interpercentile range adjusted for symmetry (IPRAS), for each item (i) being rated.
+The IPRAS includes a correction factor for asymmetric ratings, and panel disagreement was judged to be present in cases if IPRi>IPRASi (15).
+We modified the RAND/UCLA approach by asking panelists about "importance" rather than "appropriateness" per se.
+Assessment of importance followed the classic RAND/UCLA definitions, categorized simply as whether the median rating fell between 1 and 3 (unimportant), 4 and 6 (neither unimportant nor important), or 7 and 9 (important) (15).

 The results of round one of the Delphi survey were reviewed at a face-to-face meeting of the working group.
-A total of 46 of the 48 (95.8 %) individuals who agreed to participate completed round one of the survey.
-Of the 25 items, 24 were rated as important, with one item ("Source of Funding") rated as neither unimportant nor important.
+A total of fortysix of the forty-eight (95.8 percent) individuals who agreed to participate completed round one of the survey.
+Of the twentyfive items, twenty-four were rated as important, with one item ("Source of Funding") rated as neither unimportant nor important.
 There was no evidence of disagreement on ratings of any items according to the RAND/UCLA method.
 These findings did not change when the responses of the MAPS working group were excluded.
-Based on the qualitative feedback received in round one, items describing "Modelling Approaches" and "Repeated Measurements" were merged, as were items describing "Model Diagnostics" and "Model Plausibility".
-In addition, amendments to the wording of several recommendations and their explanations were made in the light of qualitative feedback from the panellists.
+Based on the qualitative feedback received in round one, items describing "Modelling Approaches" and "Repeated Measurements" were merged, as were items describing "Model Diagnostics" and "Model Plausibility."
+In addition, amendments to the wording of several recommendations and their explanations were made in the light of qualitative feedback from the panelists.

-Panellists participating in round one were invited to participate in a second round of the Delphi survey.
+Panelists participating in round one were invited to participate in a second round of the Delphi survey.
 A summary of revisions made following round one was provided.
 This included a document in which revisions to each of the recommendations and explanations were displayed in the form of track changes.
-Panellists participating in round two were provided with group outputs (mean scores and their standard deviations, median scores and their IPRs, histograms and RAND/UCLA labels of importance and agreement level) summarising the round one results (and disaggregated outputs for the merged items).
+Panelists participating in round two were provided with group outputs (mean scores and their standard deviations, median scores and their IPRs, histograms and RAND/UCLA labels of importance and agreement level) summarizing the round one results (and disaggregated outputs for the merged items).
 They were also able to view their own round one scores for each item (and disaggregated scores for the merged items).
-Panellists participating in round two were offered the opportunity to revise their rating of the importance of each of the items and informed that their rating from round one would otherwise hold.
+Panelists participating in round two were offered the opportunity to revise their rating of the importance of each of the items and informed that their rating from round one would otherwise hold.
 For the merged items, new ratings were solicited.
-Panellists participating in round two were also offered the opportunity to provide any further comments on each item or any further information that might be helpful to the group.
-Non-responders to the second round of the Delphi survey were sent up to two reminders after 14 and 21 days.
+Panelists participating in round two were also offered the opportunity to provide any further comments on each item or any further information that might be helpful to the group.
+Nonresponders to the second round of the Delphi survey were sent up to two reminders after 14 and 21 days.
 The analytical methods for the round two data mirrored those for the first round.